gibadanielsebastian/lan-file-sharer/README.md

 pip install -r requirements.txt

 # (The 'uploads/' directory will be created automatically by app.py if it doesn't exist)

-3. Setup Frontend (Next.js):Navigate back to the project root from the backend directory:cd ..
+3. Setup Frontend (Next.js):

+Navigate back to the project root from the backend directory:

+cd ..

 # Install Node.js dependencies
 npm install
 # or
 # yarn install

-4. Running the Application:You'll need two separate terminal windows:Terminal 1: Start the Backend Servercd backend
+4. Running the Application:

+You'll need two separate terminal windows:

+Terminal 1: Start the Backend Server

+cd backend
 # Activate virtual environment if not already active (e.g., source venv/bin/activate)
 python app.py

-The backend should start on http://0.0.0.0:5000 (or http://localhost:5000).Terminal 2: Start the Frontend Development Server# (Ensure you are in the project root directory) npm run dev
+The backend should start on http://0.0.0.0:5000 (or http://localhost:5000).

+Terminal 2: Start the Frontend Development Server

+# (Ensure you are in the project root directory)
+npm run dev
 # or
 # yarn dev

+The frontend should start on http://localhost:3000.

+5. Accessing LANShare:

-The frontend should start on http://localhost:3000.5.
-Accessing LANShare:On the host machine: Open your browser and go to http://localhost:3000.From other devices on the same LAN:Find the LAN IP address of the machine hosting the application (e.g., 192.168.1.105).Open a browser on another device and go to http://<HOST_MACHINE_LAN_IP>:3000 (e.g., http://192.168.1.105:3000).Note: Ensure your firewall on the host machine allows incoming connections on ports 3000 (for Next.js) and 5000 (for Flask) from your local network.ConfigurationUpload Limit: The maximum file upload size is configured in backend/app.py (variable MAX_CONTENT_LENGTH).
-Default is 1GB.Allowed Origins (CORS): The backend (backend/app.py) is configured to allow requests from the Next.js frontend.
+On the host machine: Open your browser and go to http://localhost:3000.

+From other devices on the same LAN:

+Find the LAN IP address of the machine hosting the application (e.g., 192.168.1.105).

+Open a browser on another device and go to http://<HOST_MACHINE_LAN_IP>:3000 (e.g., http://192.168.1.105:3000).

+Note: Ensure your firewall on the host machine allows incoming connections on ports 3000 (for Next.js) and 5000 (for Flask) from your local network.

+Configuration
+Upload Limit: The maximum file upload size is configured in backend/app.py (variable MAX_CONTENT_LENGTH).
+Default is 1GB.

+Allowed Origins (CORS): The backend (backend/app.py) is configured to allow requests from the Next.js frontend.
 It attempts to dynamically determine the host's LAN IP.
+If you encounter access issues from LAN devices, you might need to adjust the allowed_origins list in backend/app.py.

+File Storage
-If you encounter access issues from LAN devices, you might need to adjust the allowed_origins list in backend/app.py.File StorageUploaded files are stored in the backend/uploads/ directory on the machine running the backend server.
-This directory is gitignored and will not be part of the repository.ContributingContributions are welcome!
-Please feel free to submit a Pull Request or open an Issue.*(Optional: Add a License section if you choose one,
+Uploaded files are stored in the backend/uploads/ directory on the machine running the backend server.
+This directory is gitignored and will not be part of the repository.

+Contributing
+Contributions are welcome!
+Please feel free to submit a Pull Request or open an Issue.

+*(Optional: Add a License section if you choose one,
 ```